- Staff Nurse

 Nurses are required in every area of the country, whether it is an urban area or rural area because hospitals or small clinics are present everywhere.
 But in rural areas where big hospitals are constructed, Staff Nurses are required in huge numbers.

-Staff nurses are required to work under a lot of time pressure.
+Career as a staff nurse requires them to work under a lot of time pressure.
 Patients require round-the-clock treatment in hospitals and nursing homes, nurses in these settings typically work in shifts, covering all twenty-four hours.
 They are required to work evenings, weekends, and holidays.
 They could be on-call, which means they are in service and have to be ready for short notice work.
 Nurses who work in workplaces, classrooms, and other areas where twenty-four-hour treatment is not offered are more likely to work normal business hours.

 Staff nurses work overtime quite often.
 As far as the work hours are concerned, they work for about 10 hours a day and six days a week.
 However, in an emergency situation, their work hours can increase significantly.
 During the crisis, nurses are known to work continuously without taking a break.